ksyasuda/mpv-youtube-queue/README.md

 - Fetch and display the video and channel names of the videos in the queue
 - Select a video to play from the queue with an interactive menu, or navigate through the queue with keyboard shortcuts
+- Edit the order of videos in the queue
 - Open the URL of the currently playing video in a new browser tab
 - Open the channel page of the currently playing video
 - Download the currently playing video